+ Scroll down for latest developments…

 - Launching a book with many young assistants from Newton’s old house.
 2m:10 https://www.youtube.com/watch?v=TXPkR0Xgibc&t=9s

-A simple model of the cases recorded by the WHO would appear to fit the data nicely, as seen on the log-y graph versus date above.
-So in just a few days, the UK will have 10,000 cases, which is of course very serious.
-The growth in the cases up until today looks almost precisely exponential, with a growth factor of 0.3 per day in the formula:
+A simple model of the cases recorded by the WHO would appear to fit the data nicely, as seen on the log-y graph versus date above, at least in the first 20 days.
+So in just a few days, the UK will have 10,000 cases, which is very serious, but now cases are heading beyond, but the growth rate is slowing.
+The growth in the cases for 20 days looks almost precisely exponential, with a growth factor of 0.3 per day in the formula:

 Cases = 10 * exp (days since 27th Feb *0.3)